data-govt-nz/ckanext-security/README.md

 * Stronger password validators (NZISM compatible)
 * When users try to reset a password for an email address, CKAN will no longer disclose whether or not that email address exists in the DB.
+* Two Factor Authentication is enforced for all users

 ### Reset tokens
 Reset tokens are generated using `os.urandom(16)` instead of CKAN's default